 Looking to extending your stay in Bruges?
 Here are some hotel options for you.

-- Hotel Novotel Centrum – Located close to the city centre, this 3 star hotel in Bruges is a budget option with a convenient address.
+- Hotel Novotel Centrum – Located close to the city center, this 3-star hotel in Bruges is a budget option with a convenient address.
 Check out the hotel reviews and book your stay

 Best Time to visit Bruges Belgium

-Best time to visit Bruges is during late spring or summer months.
+The best time to visit Bruges is during the late spring or summer months.
 The weather is warm and nice, less damp or rain.
 You will also see tons of greenery around as well.

 Top things to do in Winter Time in Bruges